The Value Realization Collaborative

 Registration

-Program pricing is based on your museum's operating budget and includes:
+Program pricing is based on your museum's operating budget.

-One complete set of learning leader courses (Listening Deeply in Museums, Data Synthesis 1 & 2)
+One complete set of learning leader courses (Listening Deeply in Museums, Data Synthesis 1 & 2); Additional learning leaders can be added at $300 each to expand your institution's capacity.

 Year-long Organizational Membership for unlimited staff access